SAFE-Stack/docs/docs/template-appservice.md

 ## Deployment Steps

-In order to deploy your SAFE application to the App Service, you must have first created an [Azure Account](template-azure-registration.md#creating-an-azure-account), selected a [Subscription ID](template-azure-registration.md#selecting-a-subscription) and created an associated [App Registration](template-azure-registration.md#creating-an-app-registration).
+In order to deploy your SAFE application to the App Service, you must have first created an [Azure Account](template-azure-registration.md#creating-an-azure-account), selected a [Subscription ID](template-azure-registration.md#selecting-a-subscription) and created an associated [App Registration](template-azure-registration.md#creating-an-app-registration), and have created your solution using the azure [deployment setting](template-overview.md#Deploy)

 ### Custom FAKE build tasks